-- Granting a protective order in connection with discovery proceedings. - Holding in-camera hearings. - Sealing the records of the action (see Practice Note, Filing Documents in Federal District Court: Filing Documents Under Seal). - Ordering persons involved in the litigation not to disclose an alleged trade secret without prior court approval.
+- Granting a protective order in connection with discovery proceedings (see Discovery Motions in Federal Court Toolkit: Motion for Protective Order). - · Holding in-camera hearings. - Sealing the records of the action (see Practice Note, Filing Documents in Federal District Court: Filing Documents Under Seal).

+Ordering persons involved in the litigation not to disclose an alleged trade secret without prior court approval.